pecornilleau/etherlink-sandbox/README.md

     - `./sandbox patch PATH/TO/kernel.wasm`
 - `./observer` for a node in observer node (same cmd as sandbox)
 - `./new_block` to make the sandbox produce a block
-- `./make_installer` to create the installer for the first launch (set a faucet and da fees)
 - `./make_kernel` to build a kernel in $TEZOS_DIR before doing a patch
 - `./trace <0x...>` to query the node directly for the call trace of a particular transaction